Siege of Karbala (1843)

-The Siege of Karbala 1843 was a military confrontation between the local gangs of Karbala and the Ottoman Empire.
+The Siege of Karbala (1843) was a military confrontation between the Al-Muntafiq Emirate together with the local gangs of Karbala in Ottoman Iraq and the Ottoman Empire.

 Background

 After the collapse of the Safavid dynasty, Shia clerics fled to Iraq.
 Karbala being the place of the Martyrdom of Husayn ibn Ali became the alternative to Isfahan and held the most dynamic clerical community.
 In 1842, Karbala had 14 local gangs each with 60 to 400 members, with a total of 2,000-2,500 members.
 They collected protection money from residents and pilgrims.
 Many of them were known to be criminals and debtors from Iraq and defectors from Iranian and Ottoman armies.
 Ibrahim al Zafrani who was a mixed Iranian-Arab and of lower class, headed the largest gang in the city composed of Iranians and Arabs.

 In Karbala and Najaf, Persian scholars succeeded in asserting their influence over the religious affairs of the cities by dominating the Arab scholars.
 The dispute between the Akhbari and the fundamentalists ended in a victory of the fundamentalists, many of which were Persian who occupied shia religious leadership positions in Iraq.
 These migrations took place during a time of constant conflict between Arab shi'ite tribes and ottomans which placed the Arab shi'ites in a difficult position.
 The shi'ite Arabs often showed resentment with the tribes, the Iranian settlers preserved the knowledge, culture and loyalty to Iran.

 The walls across the city of Karbala which was originally built against the Wahhabi attacks on Karbala in turn enabled the inhabitants of the city to thwart Ottoman authority onto the city.
 Najib pasha argued that the walls created a safe haven for gangs (yaramazlar) and various criminal activities as well as a storage site of loots.
 The Wahhabi attacks gave the Qajar monarch Fath-Ali Shah Qajar to intervene in Karbala.
 He sent 300 baluch troops, however years later when their salary was cut off, many of the troops settled down and formed gangs in the city.